bcgov/bcdata/cran-comments.md

 ## Release summary

-This is a minor release, primarily to fix the WARNING on R-devel relating to S3 generic/method consistency.
+This is a patch release, primarily to fix the WARNING on R-devel relating to S3 generic/method consistency.

 ### CRAN check issues